venkatasaikatepalli/rotate-aws-accesskeys/README.md

-# Rotate-aws-keys
+# Rotate-aws-accesskeys
-to rotate all users acceskeys and sending email to user
+Rotate aws accesskeys of all users and sending email to user

-## Pre requirements
+## Pre-requirements
 - IAM role user with only access userdata and generate accesskey.
 - installed awscli
 - `AccessKeyId`, `SecretAccessKey` added in the running machine